2 Project governance

 Outer boundary

-The outer boundary of your project should be clearly marked, ideally in red, and should include any land directly related to the project (for example, please ensure you include the entirety of your woodland creation grant in the Woodland Carbon Code project boundary).
+The outer boundary of your project should be clearly marked, ideally in red, and should include any land directly related to the project (for example, include the entirety of your woodland creation grant in the Woodland Carbon Code project boundary).

 Open ground